 Eventually, we will learn to assess light output with lumens – wattages will no longer interest us.
 In the meantime, the following table is a rough approximation of lumens and wattage equivalents.
 Keep in mind, however, that this table can be misleading because of individual lamp characteristics.
-It's common, for instance, that certain LED fixtures are far more efficient and produce many more lumens than their incandescent equivalents.
+It's common, for instance, that certain LED fixtures are far more efficient and produce much more lumens than their incandescent equivalents.

 Lumens and watts conversion charts for your reference1:

 |Lumens||Incandescent Watts||LED Watts|

 Beam angle is an indication of the width of a beam of light.
 For example, lamps can have very narrow, narrow, wide, or extra wide beams.
 These terms don't actually describe the distance from one side of the beam to the other.
 Instead, they describe the angles measured from center of the beam to its edges.